yukimayuli-gmz/Classification-for-7-points-generic-metric/README.md

 In `test.R` file, there is a section of test code with an example of a generic metric for testing purposes.
 Users can use this code to check whether the search function is working properly.

+This function uses sample Linear Programming, user need to install `gurobi` or `Rglpk` package in R.

 ## Usage

 ## Arguments